bobpeulen/oci_opensearch/postgresql_logs/README.md

           index: "pipeline_logs_streaming_index2"
   ```

 ## 5. Open OCI OpenSearch dashboard

 - In OCI OpenSearch dashboard, create a new Index Patterns.
 Use the Index name you provided in the pipeline YAML.
 In the above example, that is "pipeline_logs_streaming_index".
 - In OCI OpenSearch dashboard, go to Discover.
-Review the incoming logs - see example in the below image.
+Review the incoming logs by adding several variables to the report.
+Make sure the time range is in order.
+See example in the below image.

 ![image](images/img_3.png)

-## 6. Test logging
+## 6. Test logging by executing SQL statements
 - Log in to your OCI PostgreSQL instance
 - Execute an example statement.